-On July 15th, 2017, disaster struck a skilled care center in the worst possible way.
-A four-inch water line broke in the ceiling of a SpiriTrust Lutheran® senior living community in the middle of the night affecting four wings and more than fifty rooms.
+On July 15th, 2017, a disaster struck a skilled care center in the worst possible way.
+A four-inch water line broke in the ceiling of a SpiriTrust Lutheran® senior living community.
+It was in the middle of the night affecting four wings and more than fifty rooms.
+Indeed there are some things you cannot control.

 Compleat got to work immediately after the last resident was evacuated.
 All the standing water was extracted from every part of the building before the sun greeted the dawn of the day.